Dry eye may be due to a decrease in tear production, alteration of the tear consistency, or faster evaporation of the tears.

 A person with dry eyes and mouth, and arthritis may be suffering from Sjogrenís syndrome.

 : People at an older age experience a decreased secretion of tears.
+Hormonal changes

-Rosacea: Rosacea is a skin condition where the skin of the face appears red with bumps and pimples.
+Rosacea is a skin condition where the skin of the face appears red with bumps and pimples.
 The eyes also get irritated in this condition and appear watery and blood shot.
 Medications like isotretinoin

 Artificial tear drops or ointments may provide relief from dry eyes.
 The punctum, a small opening on the inner side of the eyelids through which the tears drain, may be blocked either temporarily or permanently, to reduce drainage of tears.
 An eye drop that contains cyclosporine may be used to increase tear production in some cases.
 Corticosteroids may also be helpful.
 Local or systemic antibiotics may be useful in case of infection.
 A number of devices to increase the moisture of the eyes are also available for the treatment of dry eyes.